Berastagi

 Berastagi (Brastagi), is a town and district of Karo Regency situated on a crossroads on the main route linking the Karo highlands of Northern Sumatra to the coastal city of Medan.
 Berastagi town is located around 66 km south of Medan and about 1,300. m above sea level.
 The village rose to significance when Dutch settlers in Sumatra opened a boarding school there in the 1920s.

+Climate

 Located in the Barisan Mountains area, the mean annual temperature of the district is 18 °C. During the day the temperature rises over 25 °C but at night to early morning it could drop to as low as 12 to 16 °C, it could also reach 9 °C during the rainy season.
 The weather can be fair and sunny during the day but may become foggy around dusk to night.

-The main economic activities in Berastagi centers on the colorful fruit and vegetable market, as well as tourism.

-Berastagi is famous for its passion fruit.

-The main attractions of the town are the two active volcanoes; Mount Sibayak, with its hot springs, and Mount Sinabung.
-Each mountain can be climbed in one day, but a guide is needed.

-The town is also a stop on the way to Lake Toba.
-The dominant ethnic and linguistic group is Karo Batak.